egorikas/egorikas.github.io/README.md

 This is my personal blog.
-Where I write posts about programming and interesting cases at my projects
+Where I write posts about programming and interesting cases at my projects.
+Sometimes :)